Every type of business can attract scammers. Yes, there are online fund recovery scams.

 At MyChargeBack, we often speak with consumers who previously fell for online fund recovery scams.
 What we noticed is that there are two primary channels through which the operators of these scams contact their victims.
 The first is online forums and broker review sites.
 They’ll post a comment that generally uses the following format:

 I was scammed by these guys too.
-I lost all my money, and it seemed totally hopeless.
+All of my money went down the drain, and it seemed totally hopeless.
 I was even feeling suicidal.
 But then I got in touch with [some random name] from [some made-up company name that sounds like a real fund recovery service] and he helped me get all my money back!
 You can do it too!
 Just send him a message at [*****@gmail.com].

 A common variation on the theme directs you to one of many anonymous hackers who hide out on the dark web.
 Hacking, of course, is illegal.
 That is reason enough to ignore the advice.
 But beyond that, the reason why they work on the dark web is that neither you nor the authorities can trace them.